 For theater, talent agent Nancy Carson notes that scale payment for Broadway shows is typically in excess of $2,200 per week, but “Off-Broadway and regional theaters pay less.”
 As of 2021, the Equity rate for Off-Broadway is between $662 and $861 per week.

-Similar to any other profession, those who are just starting out can likely expect lower salaries with potential to increase earnings as they gain experience, recognition, and prestige.
+Pay can vary widely, based on everything from the kind of production to the success of the star.
+And similar to any other profession, those who are just starting out can likely expect lower salaries with potential to increase earnings as they gain experience, recognition, and prestige.

 Freeform/Christopher Willard/Robert Voets/Warner Bros/Sony Pictures/Doane Gregory

-Famous teen actors in 2022 include:
+Famous teen actors include:

 - Jacob Tremblay (“Luca”)